creme332/my-odin-projects/binary-search-trees/README.md

 > ⚠ Duplicates are removed from the array.

 ### `insert`
+Inserts a node to the binary tree.

 ### `delete`
+Deletes a node from the binary tree.

 ###  a `find` function which
 Accepts a value and returns the node with the given value.

-### `levelOrder`
+### `levelOrder`, `recursiveLevelOrder`
-Traverses the tree in breadth-first level order and provide each node as the argument to the provided function.
-This function can be implemented using either iteration or recursion (try implementing both!).
-The method should return an array of values if no function is given.
+Traverses the tree in breadth-first level order and returns an array of values.

 ###  `inorder`, `preorder`, and `postorder`
-Each of these functions should traverse the tree in their respective depth-first order and yield each node to the provided function given as an argument.
-The functions should return an array of values if no function is given.
+Each of these functions traverses the tree in their respective depth-first order and returns an array of values.

 ### `height`
 Accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.